Nyle DiMarco: Career

-Dancing with the Stars performances

-Dimarco was partnered with professional ballroom dancer Peta Murgatroyd on the 22nd season of the ABC televised dance competition Dancing with the Stars.

-Dimarco was the show's second deaf contestant, the first being Marlee Matlin in 2008.

-1 Score by guest judge Zendaya.

-2 This week only, for "Partner Switch-Up" week, DiMarco performed with Sharna Burgess instead of Murgatroyd.
-Murgatroyd performed with Doug Flutie.

-3 Score by guest judge Maksim Chmerkovskiy.

-4 Due to Tonioli being the judge coaching DiMarco's team during the team-up dance, the viewers scored the dance in his place with the averaged score being counted alongside the remaining judges.
+In 2025, he produced and directed his first full-length film, Deaf President Now! which was distributed with Apple TV.
+The film is presented as a documentary focusing on the 1988 protests at Gallaudet University.
+He was subsequently nominated for 2 Primetime Emmy Awards for Outstanding Documentary or Nonfiction Special and for Outstanding Directing for a Documentary/Nonfiction Program.

 Personal life and activism

 In October 2015, DiMarco came out as "sexually fluid" when asked during an interview with Out magazine about his sexuality.

 DiMarco does not consider himself disabled by deafness and sees his media profile as an opportunity to bring awareness to Deaf culture.
 He views deafness as an advantage in modeling because he is accustomed to communicating without speaking.
 He believes deaf actors should play deaf roles.

 DiMarco is a spokesperson for LEAD-K (Language Equality and Acquisition for Deaf Kids).
 He is also a signer and creative collaborator on The ASL App, an app that teaches ASL.

 In 2016, DiMarco started The Nyle DiMarco Foundation, a non-profit organization providing access to resources for deaf children and their families.

 DiMarco supported Hillary Clinton's presidential campaign during the 2016 U.S. election.
 He criticized Republican nominee Donald Trump, after reports surfaced of ableist comments, one directed at deaf actress Marlee Matlin.
 DiMarco stated, "[T]here are 55 million disabled people living in America.
 I don't want a president who marginalizes my community."

 On November 22, 2020, DiMarco delivered the keynote address at the closing general session of the Annual Convention and Expo of the American Council on the Teaching of Foreign Languages.
 In the keynote address, DiMarco drew comparisons between his experiences in education (both in Deaf schools and in hearing schools) and the experiences of learners of world languages negotiating cultural differences.
 Due to the COVID-19 pandemic, the conference was fully online, so DiMarco delivered the keynote via video streaming.

+In 2023, DiMarco published his first book, Deaf Utopia, a memoir which chronicles his experience as a Deaf man in a hearing world.